Key takeaways:

 What about prenatal vitamins?

-The research is pretty clear that women trying to conceive need plenty of folate during the first trimester, but this doesn’t mean that folic acid is your only option.
+The research is pretty detailed that women trying to conceive need plenty of folate during the first trimester, but this doesn’t mean that folic acid is your only option.
 There are many options now for prenatal vitamins with methylfolate rather than folic acid.
-Folinic acid is another option.
+Folinic acid is another option, or focus on (and track) the folate you get from a diet that contains a lot of folate-rich foods.

 A 2025 study showed that methylfolate improves pregnancy outcomes and also decreases the level of unmetabolized folic acid.[ref]